Adewotta/DeltaruneArchiver/README.md

 Instructions:

+-Create key.txt in the directory with the source or executable

 -If you do not already have one, create an itch.io account

 -Generate an Itch.io API key from this link https://itch.io/user/settings/api-keys